 1 (3-ounce) package cream cheese, softened

-2 cups (1 pint) Border or Meadow Gold® Whipping cream,
+2 cups (1 pint) Border or Meadow Gold ® Whipping cream, whipped

 1 (11-ounce) can mandarin orange segments, drained